MiracleUFO/Career-Guide-Java/README.md

 # Career-Guide-Java
-A school project for recommending careers based on a student's 4 favourite courses in faculty of Physical Sciences, UNN
+A school project written in Java for recommending careers based on a student's 4 favourite courses in faculty of Physical Sciences, UNN